A Classic Safari reserved exclusively for your private group

 One Selinda hallmark among many: its state-of-the-art commitment to sustainability and harmony with its much-beloved environment.
 This isn’t just press-agent praise; Great Plains Conservation, founded by the filmmaking conservationists Beverly and Dereck Joubert, have devoted their lives to Africa, its people and animals, and Great Plains’ sun-powered Selinda Camp is built and operated “so that if we packed up the camp there would no evidence of its existence within six months.”
 The kind of camp Micato recommends with gusto.

 However you name it, Selinda’s Robinson-Crusoe chic is a winner: raised villas are furnished with artifacts from all over the continent.
-Softly billowing curtains, leather sofas, old-fashioned writing desks, large canopied beds, en suite baths, and private verandas, all contribute to a masterful mix of modernity with an inspired old-time safari feel.
+Softly billowing curtains, leather sofas, old-fashioned writing desks, large canopied beds, en suite baths, and private verandas, all contribute to a masterful mix of luxury and modernity with an inspired old-time safari feel.
 Masterfully moulded in and around the surrounding trees, indoor-outdoor Selinda lives and breathes the five essential elements of earth, wind, water, fire, and metal.

 In the main lounge and dining area, a series of expansive decks encourage game watching and vitalizing repose—one of safari’s sometimes overlooked charms.
 Three-course meals, accompanied by wines from the camp’s well-curated cellar, can be taken al fresco, in the main tent, or on Selinda’s magnificent star deck, from which we revel at “the Milky Way, arch[ing] the heavens like a vast and incandescent plume of smoke,” as Elspeth Huxley saw it.
 Post game-drive dips in the pool, a visit to the photo and art gallery and the Camp’s sweet little shop, and perhaps a massage by one of Selinda’s talented therapists round out an active yet serene safari day.